De-MLS FURPS

 - De-MLS protocol with multi-steward support is published in a specification

-- The specification describes how members can leave the group
+- The specification describes peer scoring

 - An API spec is published that exposes de-MLS functionality and abstracts consensus